+GENERAL STOCK OF

-FEED, HAY, CORN, CHOP STUFF, OATS, MEAL, FLOUR, &c. will be furnished at short notice at lowest prices.
-GROCERIES of all kinds : Vegetables, &c., I shall endeavor to keep a General Feed and Produce Store, and respectfully ask a share of the pub-lie patronage.
+FEED, HAY, CORN, CHOP STUFF,

+OATS, MEAL, FLOUR, &c. will be furnished at short notice at lowest prices.
+GROCERIES of all kinds; Vegetables, &c.
+I shall endeavor to keep a General Feed and Prodnee Store, and respectfully ask a share of the pub-lic patronage.
 E. J. WATSON.

-Wolff's ACM EBlacking Produce a polish without the old brush, and the shine will last a week on men's, and three on women's shoes Why stick to old ways in these days of progress?
-Sold by Shop Stores, Grocers, Druggists, etc. WOLFF & RANDOLPH, PHILADELPHIA.
+will last a week on men's, and three on women's shoes Why stick to old ways in these days of progress?
+Sold by Shoe Stores, Grocers, Druggists, etc. WOLFF & RANDOLPH, PHILADELPHIA.

 This well known Tonic and Nervine is gaining great reputation as a cure for Debility, Dyspepsia, and NERVOUS disorders.
-It relieves all languid and debilitated conditions of the system; strengthens the intellect, and bodily functions; builds up worn out Nerves: aids digestion; restores impaired or lost Vitality, and brings back youthful strength and vigor.
-It is pleasant to the taste, and used regularly braces the System against the depressing induence of Malaria.
-Price-\$1.00 per Bottle of 24 onnees.
-Wholesale Agents, BALTIMORE, MARYLAND.
-Sold by C. F. Stam, Druggist, Chestertown
+It relieves all languid and debilitated conditions of the system; strengthens the intellect, and bodily functions; builds up worn out Nerves; aids digestion; restores impaired or lost Vitality, and brings back youthful strength and vigor.
+It is pleasant to the taste, and used regularly braces the System against the depressing influence of Malaria.
+Price-\$1.00 per Bottle of 24 ounces.
 FOR SALE BY ALL DRUGGISTS.

-WINKELMANN & BROWN DRUG CO., If You Have the remedy you need.
-They tone up the weak stomach and build up the flagging energies.
+WINKELMANN & BROWN DRUG CO., Wholesale Agents, BALTIMORE, MARYLAND.
+Sold by C. F. Stam, Druggist, Chestertown If You Have F. J. CARTER No appetite, Indigestion, Flatulence, Sick Headache, "all run down," los-ing flesh, you will find flagging energies.
 Sufferers from mental or physical overwook will find relief from them.
 Nicely sugar coated.
-SOLD EVERYWHERE. so-called remedies of Mercury and Potash.
-S. S. S. not only cured the Blood Potson, but relieved the Rheumatism which was caused by the poisonous minerals.
+SOLD EVERYWHERE, Poison after I had been treated in vain with old so-called remedies of Mercury and Potash.
+S. S. not only cured the Blood Potson, but relieved the minerals.
 GEO.
 BOVELL, 2422 3d Avenue, N. Y. Scrofula developed on my daughter-swelling and lumps on her neck.
 We gave her Swift's Specific, and the result was wonderful and the cure prompt.
 S. A. DEARMOND, Cleveland, Tenn.
-Swift's Specific is entirely a vegetable remedy, and is the only medicine which permanently cures Scrofula, Blood Humors, Cancer and Contagious Blood Poison, Send for books on Blood and Skin THE SWIFT SPECIFIC Co., Drawer 3, Atlanta, Ga.
+Swift's Specific is entirely a vegetable remedy, and is the only medicine which permanently cures Scrofula, Blood Humors, Cancer and Contagious Blood Poison, Send for books on Blood and Skin

-\$3 SHOE GENTLEMEN \$3 SHOE FOR LADIES.
-85.00 GENUINE HAND-SEWED SHOE. \$4.00 HAND-SEWED WELT SHOE. \$3.50 POLICE AND FARMERS' SHOE. \$2.50 EXTRA VALUE CALF SHOE. \$2.25 WORKINGMAN'S SHOE. \$2.00 and \$1.75 BOYS' SCHOOL SHOES.
-Examine W. L. Douglas \$2.00 Shoes for Gentlemen and Ladies.
+W. L. DOUGLAS \$3 SHOE FOR LADIES.
+Best in the world, Examine his \$5.00 GENUINE HAND-SEWED SHOE. \$4.00 HAND-SEWED WELT SHOE. \$3.50 POLICE AND FARMERS' SHOE. \$2.50 EXTRA VALUE CALF SHOE. \$2.25 WORKINGMAN'S SHOE. \$2.00 and \$1.75 BOYS' SCHOOL SHOES.
+Fraudulent when my name and price are not stamped on bottom.
+W. L. DOUGLAS, Brockton, Mass.
+Examine W. L. Douglas \$2.00 Shees for Gentlemen and Ladies.
 For Sale by Jas.
-A. Shaw, Chestertown, Mc ABSOLUTELY SAFE!
-PERFECTLY ODERLESS Burns in any Lamp without danger of Exploding or taking fire.
+A. Shaw, Chestertown, Mo ABSOLUTELY SAFE!
+PERFECTLY ODERLESS!
+Burns in any Lamp without danger of Exploding or taking fire.
 See that you get the genuine.
-For sale by They will dye everything.
-They are sold every-where.
+For sale by Baltimore United Oil Company, Balto., Md.
+They will dye everything.
+They are sold everywhere.
 Price 10c. a package.
 They have no equal for Strength, Brightness, Amount in Packages or for Fastness of Color, or non-fading Qualities, They do not crock or smut; 40 colors.
-For sale by M. A. TOULSON.
+For sais by M. A. TOULSON.